georkara/Solar-Farm-UAV-Acquired-Thermal-Images/README.md

 # Solar Farm UAV Acquired Thermal Images
-This is an ongoing project dedicated to creating a comprehensive dataset of thermal images acquired from the low-cost DJI Mavic 2 Enterprise Dual drone with a thermal resolution of 160 x 120 px.
+This is an ongoing project dedicated to creating a comprehensive dataset of thermal images acquired from the DJI Mavic 2 Enterprise Dual drone with a thermal resolution of 160 x 120 px.

 Please note that the PV module faults that would be presented below are unlabeled at this phase, while also no supplementary in-situ/on field measurements have been gathered